craf-te/filmer/README.md

 [日本語](./README-ja.md)

 filmer is a lightweight & simple request-animation-frame manager written in TypeScript.
-Mo dependencies 🚀
+No dependencies 🚀

 This tool helps creators to start animation development smoothly 🔨